Thai Citizen Party: History

 The Thai Citizen Party was founded in 1978 by Samak Sundaravej who had been the main representative of the Democrat Party's right wing until then.
 It was officially registered in 1979 when a new constitution lifted the ban of all political parties.
 Samak had been known as a firebrand right-wing and ultra-royalist orator during the mid-1970s and served as minister of interior under Thanin Kraivichien after the Thammasat University massacre of 1976 until 1977.
 With the TCP, Samak created a competition for the Democrat Party in its traditional stronghold Bangkok.
 The party failed, however, to extend its appeal to constituencies outside the capital.

+TCP was launched with a rally at Sanam Luang to a huge crowd on Friday, March 9, 1979, the same day as the party's founding.
+At that time, the party uses the slogan Kho fha fun phong pai duay jai tanpng (ขอฝ่าฟันผองภัยด้วยใจทนง, "overcome danger with a proud heart"), which was part of the song Kwam Fun Un Sung Sud (ความฝันอันสูงสุด, "The Impossible Dream") by the King Bhumibol Adulyadej (Rama IX).

 In the 1979 general election, TCP won 32 of 301 seats: almost all of the Bangkok constituencies, but only three outside the capital.
 In 1983, it increased its number of seats to 36 of 324 (24 of which were elected in Bangkok), and became part of Prem Tinsulanonda's government coalition.
 In the 1986 election, the TCP lost 12 seats (most of them went to the reinvigorated Democrats) and went into opposition.
 In the 1988 snap election, the party recovered 31 of now 357 seats.
 It was included in Chatichai Choonhavan's government coalition from 1990 to 1991.